vijayvulava/czs/_sources/72ClimateCZ.md

-# 7.2 Climate Change Impacts
+# 7.2 Anthropogenic Impacts

 Humans have significantly impacted the Critical Zone (CZ), the delicate layer of Earth's surface that supports life.
 Some of the most common human impacts on the CZ include:

-- **Deforestation:** This refers to clearing trees from an area, which can lead to soil erosion, water pollution, and biodiversity loss.
+- Deforestation: This refers to clearing trees from an area, which can lead to soil erosion, water pollution, and biodiversity loss.

-- **Agriculture:** While essential for food production, agriculture can negatively affect the CZ.
+- Agriculture: While essential for food production, agriculture can negatively affect the CZ.
 Using fertilizers and pesticides may contaminate soil and water, and clearing land for farming contributes to deforestation.

-- **Mining:** Mining disrupts the natural processes of the CZ.
+- Mining: Mining disrupts the natural processes of the CZ.
 The extraction of minerals can pollute soil and water, and the construction of mines can damage landscapes.

-- **Urbanization:** The growth of cities, or urbanization, often leads to the loss of natural habitats, soil and water contamination, and an increased risk of flooding.
+- Urbanization: The growth of cities, or urbanization, often leads to the loss of natural habitats, soil and water contamination, and an increased risk of flooding.

-- **Climate Change:** This global threat significantly impacts the CZ.
+- Climate Change: This global threat significantly impacts the CZ.
 Rising temperatures and changing precipitation patterns lead to soil erosion, water shortages, and more frequent extreme weather events.

 <div class="container">
 <iframe src="https://www.youtube.com/embed/T9CeECpxtx8"